CyberGrandChallenge/Event-FAQ/event_faq.md

 The Cyber Grand Challenge will communicate with teams via this FAQ during the challenge events.
 The content will be copied into the master CGC FAQ post-event.

+# Scored Event 2

+Scheduled for April 16, 2015.

+# CGC Qualification Event

+Scheduled for June 3, 2015.

 # Scored Event 1

-Scheduled for December 2, 2014.
+FAQ entries from Scored Event 1 on December 2, 2014 have been moved into the official Cyber Grand Challenge FAQ hosted on https://cgc.darpa.mil/documents.aspx

 Q12: What is the tiebreaker algorithm for CQE?